mingfeisun/gsoc-mingfei/docs/README.md

 To synchronize the trajectory following and animation playing, a new class, `TrajectoryInfo`, was created under the same file with `common::Animation`, see [ign-common PR](https://bitbucket.org/ignitionrobotics/ign-common/pull-requests/197).
 * `ignition::common::TrajectoryInfo`: Information about a trajectory for an animation (e.g., Actor).
 This contains the keyframe information.

-The class `TrajectoryInfo` has a member function `DistanceSoFar` to caculate the elapsed distance in the trajectory.
+The class `TrajectoryInfo` has a member function `DistanceSoFar` to calculate the elapsed distance in the trajectory.
 The elapsed distance is used to interpolate the local transformations in `SceneManager::ActorMeshAnimationAt` so that the local animation transformations are aligned with the global actor poses.
 Then the actor pose is updated in `RenderUtil::Update` as follows:

 ``` C++
 for (auto &tf : actorTransforms)